Intermittent rhythmic delta activity: Cause

-It can be caused by a number of different reasons, some benign, unknown reasons, but also are commonly associated with lesions, tumors, and encephalopathies.
+It can be caused by a number of different conditions, some benign, unknown reasons, but also is commonly associated with lesions, tumors, and encephalopathies.
 Association with periventricular white matter disease and cortical atrophy has been documented and they are more likely to show up during acute metabolic derangements such as uremia and hyperglycemia.

 Diagnosis

+Intermittent rhythmic delta activity (IRDA) is diagnosed on routine scalp EEG by visually identifying brief trains of rhythmic delta (≈1–4 Hz) with relatively uniform morphology that recur intermittently against an otherwise typical background.
+Assessment includes confirming the topography (frontal, occipital, or temporal predominance), reactivity to state or stimuli (often accentuated in drowsiness and attenuated by alerting or eye opening), and absence of ictal evolution (progressive change in frequency, amplitude, or spatial spread).

+Diagnostic interpretation depends on the regional pattern: